yangzhangs/docker_related_papers/README.md

 # Docker-related Research Repository
-This project was created to be a public repository to support Docker-related research.
+This project was created to be a public repository to support Docker-related research & study.
 You are welcome to share other research with us.
 To add a new paper, you can simply add an issue or a pull request.

 ## 2022
 * *Fixing Dockerfile Smells: An Empirical Study.*